 I'm lucky enough to have had the opportunity to travel around North and South America, Europe, and even venture a little into Asia.
 My bi-annual migrations between Texas and Scotland all my life mean I'm quite at home in airports and on planes, and am no stranger to travel at all.

-As well as my love of biology and evolution, I'm an armchair sociologist and feminist, and very much enjoy a good debate on any controversial topic.
+As well as my love of biology, evolution and programming, I'm a proud feminist, and very much enjoy a good debate on any controversial topic.
 I love reading a wide variety of books, from popular fiction and 'pop-sci' to non-fiction and classics.
 Being a third-generation computer geek, I enjoy all things tech-y and have had a deep love of programming since I was 15.
 I can often be found gaming - usually Zelda, Overwatch, and Vermintide!

 I played violin regularly in various orchestras from age 10 to 21 and still enjoy it, though I don't play as much as I'd like to.
 Finally, I have a fondness for the colour purple, cephalopods, airplanes, potatoes, and cats.